Przemekkkth/Przemekkkth.github.io/_tabs/about.md

 order: 4
 ---

-> Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
-{: .prompt-tip }

 ## Summary
-I am C++ developer.
-I like programming apps and games.
-I use Qt/C++ to many projects.
-Mainly I develop games and share they on my personal github.
-I like python and graphics libray SFML and I hope share many projects.
-See my portfolio with projects.
+I am a C++ developer with a passion for programming apps and games.
+I frequently use Qt/C++ in many of my projects, primarily focusing on game development.
+I enjoy working with Python and graphics libraries like SFML, and I hope to share more projects in the future.
+Please take a look at my portfolio to see some of my work.

 ## Skills
 *  C++ including standards C++11, C++14, C+17